-Thi is MUST be the PIC of the property that e stock is being moved from

-Att Attached to accompanying NVD/Waybill No.

-No of cattle in consignment

-Bio osecurity and health information 1.
+NATIONAL CALILE HEALTH DECLARATION V: 16/04/20 Treatments Property Identification Code (PIC) of this property This MUST be the PIC of the property that Treatment for Product name and type (e.g., pour-on, drench) Date of treatment within last 6 months the stock is being moved from Parasites / / Attached to accompanying NVD/Waybill No. Ticks / / No. of cattle in consignment Pain relief / / Other treatments / / Biosecurity and health information / / 1.
 Has the owner owned all the cattle in this consignment since birth?
-Y N 2.
+Y 🗌 N 🗌 Current vaccinations for the cattle being moved (see explanatory note) Y N Clostridial (e.g. 5 in 1): Y 🗆 Date / / 2.
 Does the property of origin have a completed on-farm biosecurity plan?
-Y 3.
-Have these cattle been tested for the presence of bovine viral Y N N diarrhoea virus (BVDV, pestivirus)?
-If tested, were any cattle found to be persistently infected?
-Y N 4.
-Have these cattle been tested for the presence of BVDV Y N (pestivirus) antibody?
-Test results 5.
+Y \ N Lentosnira (e.g. 7 in 1) Date / / 3.
+Have these cattle been tested for the presence of bovine viral Y N Pestivirus: Y 🗌 diarrhoea virus (BVDV, pestivirus)?
+JD (Silirum): Y 🗌 Date / / If tested, were any cattle found to be persistently infected?
+Y N Botulism: Y 🗌 Date / / 4.
+Have these cattle been tested for the presence of BVDV Y N Bovine ephemeral fever : Y 🗌 Date / / (pestivirus) antibody?
+Tick fever: Y 🗌 Date / / Test results Vibrio: Υ 🗌 Date / / 5.
 Has the source herd had a test for Johne's disease (JD)?
-Y N If so, which test?
-Check Test Sample Test HEC Test (dairy only) Was the result negative?
-Y N Pending Date / / 6.
-Has the property of origin had an occurrence Y N Unsure of clinical JD in any species in the past five years?
-JDDS of J-BAS of 7. co-grazed with dairy cattle?
-See explanatory note for advice on co-grazing with non-bovine species 8.
-Any other relevant health information
+Y N Other vaccinations (spe cify): Date / / If so, which test?
+Check Test Sample Test HEC Test (dairy only Was the result negative?
+Y N Pending Date iy) 🗆 // Declaration (see exp planatory notes for further information) (Full name) 6.
+Has the property of origin had an occurrence of clinical JD in any species in the past five years?
+N Unsure (Address) (Town/suburb) (State) (Postcode) JDDS of J-BAS of information in this docu vner or the person responsible for the husbandry iment is true and correct.
+I also declare that I hav e read and understood all the co-grazed with dairy cattle?
+N Unsure iswered, that I have read and understood the exp nd deem them to be healthy, free of signs of dise See explanatory note for advice on co-grazing with non-bovine species Signature Date// 8.
+Any other relevant health information Only the person whose name appears above may sign this declaration, or make amendments which must be initialed Tel.
+No. () Email